-Complete gutting and renovation of an historic Gothic Revival style building, parts of which date back to 1859.
+Complete gutting and renovation of the West Block Parliament, a historic Gothic Revival style building, parts of which date back to 1859.
 Renovations accommodated a temporary area for government meetings built in the courtyard of the West Block Building.

 Walters detailed, fabricated and erected new steel support framework, working with our construction partners to preserve the historic legacy of one of Canada’s iconic government buildings.